 25. Exhibit 3 illustrates that the NP15 price in California closely tracks the Mid-C price.
 This occurs because the Western power markets (as noted by the MSC) are generally highly integrated, and therefore follow the law of one price in most hours.
 Since an importer like EPMI can sell power to Mid-C rather to California, it is not surprising that its California bids would appear to be close on average to Cal ISO Market Clearing Price (“MCP”).
 This is not accidental, nor is it - as claimed in the Sheffrin Report - the product of some nefarious strategy.
 It is the product of freshman-level economics.
 I would dispute – as I believe anyone who understood the basic concepts of opportunity costs would dispute – that bid data showing that importers offered “consistently bid high prices at dispatch quantities close to the zonal MCP” indicates that they abused market power.
 Instead, it simply demonstrates that importers are aware of the potential to sell power outside of California, as they should be.
 The fact their bids were close to zonal MCPs merely reflects that zonal MCPs tracked prices in alternative markets (such as Mid-C) closely, as was shown in Exhibit 3.
 If they were not willing to make such sales, market efficiency would suffer and prices outside of California would rise.
 This in turn would be harmful to consumers in other States.

-26. The Sheffrin Report contains one other allegation with regards to importers that merits response.
+26. [this paragraph through para.
+30: I do not fully understand and they do not appear to do much for our case.
+I recommend deleting.
+What do others think? ]The Sheffrin Report contains one other allegation with regards to importers that merits response.
 It is claimed that importers “bid much higher prices above MCP at quantities above actual dispatch MW.
 The data shows they clearly exercised market power to inflate prices further at higher load conditions”.
 This appears to be related to the allegation that “suppliers used to well planned strategies to ensure maximum possible strategies at all load conditions”.
 The inference is that bidding at substantially higher than the MCP for an additional 50 MW of output is indicative of a strategic attempt to push up prices, whatever the exact level of out-turn demand.

 27. This hypothesis appears to be a variation of the potential supplier strategy in a clearing auction to submit “L-shaped” supply curve bids if trying to exert market power (through economic withholding).
 This strategy is illustrated in Exhibit 4.
 As there is uncertain demand, a supplier may not be sure of his or her ability to set prices high, which is dependent on the actual level of demand.
 By offering quantities below the clearing price at cost, and offering quantities at or above the clearing price at higher prices, a supplier attempting economic withholding can minimize its quantity risks in offering higher prices.
 This strategy is well recognized in power markets, and an unfortunate artifact of clearing price auctions.